 Seek advice on any relevant legislation that will affect you.
 This may be property focussed, such as the recent legal requirement for Spanish properties to possess a valid energy certificate if they are for rent or to be sold.
 Alternatively, if you intend to rent your property ensure that you comply with guidelines around which properties are legally allowed to be offered as a holiday rental.

-All of the considerations above will feature, to varying degrees, whatever the core reason for your search for a holiday home.
+All of the considerations above will feature, to varying degrees, whatever the core reason for your search for properties for sale in Menorca.
 The way to ensure that you have covered all the bases in your search is to embark on that search with someone who can offer you the benefit of their experience and knowledge.
 This is what we offer at Move Menorca and we delight in finding the perfect match for our clients.